pearsontechnology/martingale-kong-pack/readme.md

 /api/kong should point to the admin port of the Kong instance (EG: http://kong:8001)

+or

+/api[/:env]/kong should point to the admin port of the Kong instance (EG: http://kong:8001)

+Where :env is an optional value to route to different instances.

+## Configuration Options

+### env: Environment name for the instance of the plugin.

+### host: Hostname or host path to the instance of the Kong API.
+**Default Value:** /api/kubernetes

 ## Included Pages
 ### KongDashboard: Side Nav